Quantum Electron Clouds near Black Holes: Black Atoms and Molecules

 where we have defined $\rho = 2 \kappa r$ and $R(\rho) =\rho^{l} \e^{-\frac{\rho}{2}}u(\rho)$.
 We employ the boundary condition $R \to 0 \, (r \to \infty)$.
 Then the solutions are shown in Figs.~\ref{fig:Sch_radial_potential}~and~\ref{fig:Sch_3D_potential}.

-Even though the wavefunction is strongly concentrated near the horizon, the peak appears to be displaced to outside when it slightly farther away from the horizon.
+Even though the wave function is strongly concentrated near the horizon, the peak appears to be displaced to outside when it is slightly farther away from the horizon.
 This behavior can be interpreted as follows.
 Although electrons are gravitationally attracted toward the black hole and extremely localized in a thin shell near the horizon, the uncertainty principle causes their kinetic energy to increase when they are too close to the horizon surface.
 Interestingly, the localization of electrons due to the strong gravitational attraction of the black hole has the opposite effect of repulsing particles away from it.
-These two forces balance to minimize the energy, resulting in a finite spread and peak positions of the wavefunction.
+These two forces balance to minimize the energy, resulting in a finite spread and peak positions of the wave function.
 Paradoxically, the stronger the gravitational attraction toward the center, the farther the electrons are pushed away.
-The difference between the bound state and the free particle discussed in Sec.~\ref{sect:SB_free} is that the former makes standing waves and localize sharply, while the latter does not.
+The difference between the bound state and the free particle discussed in Sec.~\ref{sect:SB_free} is that the former makes standing waves and localizes sharply, while the latter does not.
 Then it is natural that the former is more subject to the uncertainty relation.

-However when the black hole becomes sufficiently large, the situation changes.
-Fig.~\ref{fig:Sch_radial_potential_horizon_sens} shows a comparison of the radial probability densities obtained by varying the horizon position $r = a$.
+However, when the black hole becomes sufficiently large, the situation changes.
+Figure~\ref{fig:Sch_radial_potential_horizon_sens} shows a comparison of the radial probability densities obtained by varying the horizon position $r = a$.

-When the horizon position changes, the peak positions of the wavefunction moves accordingly.
+When the horizon position changes, the peak positions of the wave function move accordingly.
 By changing the horizon position and making it larger than the peak position of the probability density, the corresponding peak appears to be absorbed into the horizon.
-Then gravity eventually prevails over the quantum effects and electrons will inevitably fall into the black hole.
+Then gravity eventually prevails over the quantum effects and electrons will inevitably localize on the horizon.